smvv/django-bagou/README.rst

 Todo
 ----

-Create Django application.

- * Full settings
- * Management command
+ * Channel permission
+ * User authentification based on sessionid
  * Integrated with Celery ?
- * Helpers for sending amqp message
+ * Helpers for getting channels